 Problems With Testing Machine Learning Models

-In software development, humans write code to produce deterministic behavior.
+Software developers write code to produce deterministic behavior.
 Testing identifies explicitly which part of the code fails and provides a relatively coherent coverage measure (e.g., lines of code covered).
 It helps us in two ways:

-- Quality assurance: whether the software works according to requirements;
+- Quality assurance: whether the software works according to requirements

-- Identify defects and flaws during development and in production.
+- Identify defects and flaws during development and in production

 - Generalizability: Models need to work consistently in circumstances other than their training environment.

 - Unclear idea of coverage: There is no established way to express testing coverage for machine learning models.
+“Coverage” does not refer to lines of code in machine learning as it does in software development.
+Instead, it might relate to ideas like input data and model output distribution.

 - Resource need: Continuous testing of machine learning models is resource and time-intensive.